Polyether ether ketone: Applications

 PEEK is used to fabricate items for demanding applications, including bearings, piston parts, pumps, high-performance liquid chromatography columns, compressor plate valves, and electrical cable insulation.
 It is one of the few plastics compatible with ultra-high vacuum applications, which makes it suitable for aerospace, automotive, and chemical industries.
 PEEK is used in medical implants, for example in creating a partial replacement skull in neurosurgical applications.

 PEEK is used in spinal fusion devices and reinforcing rods.
 It is radiolucent, but it is hydrophobic causing it to not fully fuse with bone.
 PEEK seals and manifolds are commonly used in fluid applications.
-PEEK also performs well in high temperature applications (up to 500 °F/260 °C).
+PEEK also performs well in high temperature applications (up to 260 °C/500 °F).
 Because of this and its low thermal conductivity, it is also used in fused filament fabrication (FFF) printing to thermally separate the hot end from the cold end.

 Processing options

 PEEK melts at a relatively high temperature (343 °C / 649.4 °F) compared to most other thermoplastics.
 In the range of its melting temperature it can be processed using injection moulding or extrusion methods.
 It is technically feasible to process granular PEEK into filament form and 3D printing parts from the filament material using fused deposition modeling – FDM (or fused filament fabrication – FFF) technology.
 PEEK filaments have been demonstrated for producing medical devices up to class IIa.
 With this new filament, it is possible to use the FFF method for different medical applications like dentures.

 In its solid state PEEK is readily machinable, for example, by CNC milling machines and is commonly used to produce high-quality plastic parts that are thermostable and both electrically and thermally insulating.
 Filled grades of PEEK can also be CNC machined, but special care must be taken to properly manage stresses in the material.

 PEEK is a high-performance polymer, but its high price, due to its complex production process, restricts its use to only the most demanding applications.